DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/map-value/index.rst

 Sequence of Elements
 ----------------

 Similar to situations above, there are 4 objects in scene.
-For example, you want to pick all the occurences of objects in scene.
+For example, you want to pick all the occurrences of objects in scene.

-For **Robor Write** node, it loops through the detected objects in scene pick them one by one.
+For **Robot Write** node, it loops through the detected objects in scene pick them one by one.
 **Robot Write** node takes the transformation results from **Transformation Tree** node, the **Link Expression** of **Transformation Tree** node needs to take the loop_iteration to determine which object should be picked next.

 .. image:: Images/link_dialog.png